HTML and CSS Certification Practice Test 2025 – The All-in-One Guide to Master Your Certification!

 Question: 1 / 400

-What is the purpose of using background-size: cover; in CSS?
+What is the use of the 'visibility' property in CSS?

 Get further explanation with Examzify DeepDiveBeta